mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 export const counter = new Counter(0)
 ```

 Oops!
-Immediately, there's an error:
+Immediately, there's an `effect_orphan` error:

-> effect_orphan `$effect` can only be used inside an effect (e.g. during component initialisation).
+> `$effect` can only be used inside an effect (e.g. during component initialisation).

-In the previous section we learned that everything starts with a root effect, so Svelte can run the teardown logic for nested effects when the component is removed.

-In this case, you're trying to create an effect outside that root effect, which is not allowed.
+Your entire app is a root effect with other nested effects, so Svelte can run the teardown logic for them when the component is removed — in this case, you're trying to create an effect outside that root effect, so Svelte can't keep track of it.

 Svelte provides an advanced `$effect.root` rune to create your own root effect, but now you have to run the cleanup manually: